About the program

 “The environment we had set up where we worked through the problems together, and then if anyone didn’t understand something, we remained on that problem and helped them until they got it.
 Also, if there was a problem that stumped us all, we all worked together suggesting different ideas to try to figure it out.”

-Between PLTL meetings, students are encouraged to visit walk-in help for questions about topics covered in class, homework problems and test preparation.
+Between PLTL meetings, students are encouraged to visit drop-in help for questions about topics covered in class, homework problems and test preparation.

 - Faculty office hours are posted on the class syllabi: Math Courses

 - The Calc Help Room is staffed by Math TAs Monday-Friday 12pm-4pm.
 The calendar of these sessions can be found here: Calc Help Room Schedule